Over the past decade, technology has changed the way businesses run.

 Zoom has a free plan that allows you to book meetings with as many as 100 participants.
 You can also use this plan to host unlimited 1:1 meetings.
 For smaller teams who would like access to 1GB cloud recording space, you will need to upgrade to the Pro plan, which starts out from $130 per year.

-Trello is one of a number of project management tools that are available to help remote businesses plan their projects, stay on top of task management, and share documents.
+Trello is one of project management tools that are available to help remote businesses plan their projects, collaborate and and share documents.

 Trello is a solution that allows you to create a seamless workflow where you as the team leader can see who is working on what and at what time.
 You can see your whole projects at a glance, delegate tasks, plan projects, and more.